AkashSCIENTIST/HashBit/README.md

 ### Limitation of the system :
-- Open AI provides a free API which has cap limit of 3 queries per minute (20 seconds between successive queries)
+- Open AI provides a free API which has cap limit of 3 queries per minute (minimum 20 seconds between successive queries)
--

 ### Running of System